rcurutchet/RealStateZillow2008_2019/README.md

 Purpose: To use Python language to analyze and shape data, so it can be analyzed and presented.

-Python tools used: Data frames, Data Visualization, Iteration/Conditional Execution (for/while), Function and Dictionaries.
+Python tools used: Data frames, Data Visualization, Iteration/Conditional Execution (for/while), Functions and Dictionaries.

 Libraries: Pandas, Matplotlib, Pillow, Seaborn and wordcloud.